JohnLavender474/Elive-Meal-Service-API/README.md

 ### WHAT IS THIS PROJECT?

-This project was written in the span of two days as part of the application process for an internship at a particular company.
-It is a simple API project with a mock database and a command-line gui app.
+This project was written in the span of two days (over the weekend of October 22, 2022, as part of the application process for an internship at a particular company.
+This is a simple API project with a mock database table and a command-line gui app.

 ---